 Welcome to the Phyllis and Harvey Sandler School of Social Work at Florida Atlantic University!

 Since 1970, the Sandler School of Social Work has provided well-regarded, highly sought academic degrees.
 Students are attracted to our programs because of the ethical, practice-relevant rigor with which our graduates are prepared for employment and our 98% job-placement rate within three months of graduation.
 With more than 600 declared Social Work majors annually, our Bachelor of Social Work (BSW) program is the largest in the state of Florida.
-The Master of Social Work (MSW) program is ranked in the Top 100 MSW program by U.S. News & World Report .
+The Master of Social Work (MSW) is ranked as a Top 80 program by U.S. News & World Report.
 Our graduates are widely-recognized for their depth of clinical expertise and are in great demand as senior practitioners and health, mental health and human service leaders.

 In 2016, we launched our Doctorate of Social Work (DSW) program, the first in the state of Florida.
 We continue to graduate scholars that can speak to the various needs in our communities and be leaders in the field of clinical supervision, social work education and practice-oriented research.
 The school also offers specialization certificate programs in Addiction, Child Welfare and Healthy Aging, and gold-standard continuing education courses through our Office of Professional Development.